yahoojp-marketing/ads-data-management-api-documents/docs_en/conversion-api-tag.md

 # Yahoo!
 JAPAN Ads Display Ads Conversion API Tag (for Server-side Google Tag Manager)

+In case there are any discrepancies between the Japanese and English references, the Japanese version shall be considered correct.

 The documentation shows the procedure to trigger web page conversions using Yahoo!
 JAPAN Ads Display Ads Conversion API Tag on the community template gallery in [Server-side Google Tag Manager](https://developers.google.com/tag-platform/tag-manager/server-side).

 Please refer to the [API Reference](./conversion-api.md) for further details.